garretsk/stayingredients-recipe-app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### This application is available through the web and also as a mobile or desktop PWA
+### This application is available through the web, as an Android app, and also as a mobile or desktop PWA